dortania/OpenCore-Post-Install/usb/amd-mapping/amd.md

 > How do I know which ports are 2.0 and which are 3.0?

 Well, the easiest way is grabbing a USB 2.0 and USB 3.0 device, then write down which ports are are what type from observing IOReg.

+* **Remember**: USB 3.0 ports have dual personalities, so you **must** test both a 2.0 drive and 3.0 to know which ports are associated with it in IOReg.

 Now, let's take this section: